shadowga/website/_docs/2/b-management.md

 Administrators can protect land, however operators won't be able to modify that protected land afterwards.
 They're given labels for identification.

+> **Note:** WorldEdit and other tools can still bypass this filter, so you'll still need to administrate; although protected land will not interfere with any CoreProtect services.

  * `/protectarea` - Provides a list of functions when ran without arguments.

 #### Command usage